PostgreSQL Partition Manager Extension (pg_partman)

 • A procedure that can un-partition data in distinct commit batches to avoid long running transactions and data contention issues.

-• Calls either undo_partition() function in a loop committing as needed.
+• Calls the undo_partition() function in a loop, committing as needed.

 • p_parent_table - Parent table of an already created partition set.